ConnerMcCabe/JS-Algorithms/README.md

 * walk through your thought process and psuedo code out your thoughts (and start writing code)
 * execute your thoughts in as readable fashion as possible (no confusing naming conventions, no short cuts)

+### Data Structures
+Data Structures + Algorithms = programs
+DataStructures- a collection of values, Algorithms- the steps we use to manipulate values DataStructures- how to build one/ how to use it